covik/covik/README.md

 - No direct experience in performance profiling, but eager to learn and develop these skills further.

 ## Projects
+> ⚠️ **Important** <br />
+> Projects built with Laravel and React are currently running in production.<br />
+> Features are accessible only behind a login page, with the codebase being closed source.<br />
+> A demo and codebase walkthrough are available exclusively during job interviews.

 ### [system32](https://github.com/covik/system32)
 A central hub for all my infrastructure needs.